Climate Council

-The Climate Council is Australia's leading climate change communications non-profit organisation formed to provide independent, authoritative information on climate change and its solutions to the Australian public.
+The Climate Council is Australia's leading climate change communications non-profit organisation and was formed to provide independent, authoritative information on climate change and its solutions to the Australian public.
 It advocates reducing greenhouse gas emissions.
 It was created by former members of the Climate Commission after it was abolished by the Abbott government in 2013.
 It is funded by donations from the public.

 Background

 The Australian Government, under the ruling Labor Party, formed the Climate Commission in February 2011 to act as an independent advisory group to report on the science of climate change.
 Following the Australian federal election in September 2013, the Labor Party lost power to the Liberal/National coalition, with Tony Abbott installed as Prime Minister.
 On 19 September 2013, Abbott instructed his ministers to disband the Climate Commission.
 Among the reasons given for closing the Commission were to "streamline government processes and avoid duplication of services", and to save the A$1.6 million per year spent in operating the Commission.
 Responsibility for advising the government on climate change was consolidated under the Bureau of Meteorology.